-Like bamboo, this flooring option is very affordable and costs usually half the price of traditional hardwood floors.
-Since installation can often be done by the homeowner, more money can be saved on professional installation charges.
+Like bamboo, this flooring option is very affordable and usually cost half the price of traditional hardwood floors.
+Since the homeowner can often do the installation (See video below for DIY installation), more money can be saved on professional installation charges.

 As you can see, the main difference between eucalyptus and bamboo is the source material.
-Bamboo is a grass whereas eucalyptus is an actual wood.
-Both offer a sustainable flooring option you can feel good about and one that won’t break your bank.
+Bamboo is grass, whereas eucalyptus is actual wood.
+Both offer a sustainable flooring option you can feel good about, and it won’t break your bank.
 Oh, and both are sure to look gorgeous in your home.